Sammaye/MongoYii/readme.md

 Same as above really except these translate directly to the MongoDB drivers own `update` and `delete` functions.

-Note: `UpdateAll` is `multi` `true` by default
+**Note:** `UpdateAll` is `multi` `true` by default

 ## Validation

 The validation has pretty much not changed except for one validator which required some rewriting, the unique validator.

-Basically the `CUniqueValidator` is retro-fitted to work for MongoDB so the call to the validator is the same but you must take into account that the name of the validator is now `EMongoUniqueValidator`.
+Basically the `CUniqueValidator` has been retro-fitted to work for MongoDB so the call to the validator is the same but you must take into account that the name of the validator is now `EMongoUniqueValidator`.

 ## Subdocuments